scorpion8511/VL-model/README.md

-The script minimizes a CLIP-style contrastive loss plus an auxiliary MLM loss via a cross-attention decoder and reports both losses every epoch.
+The script minimizes a CLIP-style contrastive loss plus an auxiliary MLM loss via a cross-attention decoder and reports both losses every epoch. training when available.
+The scripts configure DDP with `find_unused_parameters=True` to accommodate the two-step loss computation.